pyToshka/terraform-provider-skeleton/README.md

 ## Usage

-Once installed, you can provision resources by including an `skeleton` provider block.
+Once installed, you can configure resources by including an `skeleton` provider block.